taskforcesh/bullmq/docs/gitbook/guide/flows/ignore-dependency.md

 In some situations, you may have a parent job and need to ignore when one of its children fail.

-The pattern to solve this requirement consists on using the **ignoreDependencyOnFailure** option.
+The pattern to solve this requirement consists on using the **onChildFailure** option as **ignore**.
 This option will make sure that when a job fails, the dependency is ignored from the parent, so the parent will complete without waiting for the failed children.

 ```typescript
 const flow = new FlowProducer({ connection });